wp-plugins/editorial-calendar/readme.txt

 == Screenshots ==

-1. The calendar integrates seamlessly into the WordPress administrator console
+1. The calendar integrates seamlessly into the WordPress administration console
 2. See the big picture with a view of all your posts and when they'll be published.
 3. Drag and drop posts to easily change dates and take control of your blog.
 4. Create and schedule new posts in one simple step.